kyruv/osrssailinganalysis/README.md

-# A quick and dirty analysis of the twitch users that chatted during The Summer Summit twitch stream
+# A quick and dirty analysis of the twitch users that chatted during the sailing portion of 'The Summer Summit' twitch stream

 ![Estimation of Twitch User Sentiment During the Sailing Portion of 'The Summer Summit!'](https://github.com/kyruv/osrssailinganalysis/assets/109682849/87b5d949-835f-432c-a3c2-7c85013ca24c)